Home » Does creatinine increase with age?

 You may need this test as part of your regular medical checkup.
 It’s often included in routine blood tests to check your overall health.
 You may need this test if you have signs or symptoms of kidney disease.
 Your risk for kidney disease is higher if you are an older adult, have high blood pressure, have a family history of kidney disease,

-ALSO READ : Can high creatinine be reversed?
+ALSO READ : What is normal creatinine level?

 Symptoms of high creatinine levels